QilongZhang/srswiki/v2_EN_HTTPCallback.md

 For more information, read [Build](v2_EN_Build)

-## Config SRS
+## Configuring SRS

-The config of http hooks is:
+The config for HTTP hooks is:

 ```
 vhost your_vhost {
     http_hooks {
-        # whether the http hooks enalbe.
+        # Whether http hooks are enabled.
-        # default off.
+        # Default: off
         enabled         on;

+        # on_connect Hook
+        #
-        # when client connect to vhost/app, call the hook,
+        # When clients connect to the vhost/app, call this hook, with
-        # the request in the POST data string is a object encode by json:
+        # the request's POST data containing a JSON-encoded object like this:
         #       {
         #           "action": "on_connect",
         #           "client_id": 1985,